keonorinn-source/keonorinn-source.github.io/module-4-skills-showcase.md

 [View tidyverse Certificate (PDF)](tidyverse_cert.pdf)

 I've also took notes and recreated many intricate codes, tools, and plots from the ggplot2 & tidyverse packages.
-All of my detailed notes and codes can be viewed in the following R script:
+All of my detailed notes and codes can be viewed in the following R script: [tidyverse and ggplot practice.R](./tidyverse and ggplot practice.R)